[Updated 7/30/21 – there are now well over 150 ideas on this free printable Declutter List]

 - Globby nail polish – sure, you could Google how to thin it out.
 But will you?

 This one isn’t always easy, since makeup can be pricey.
-But dried-up or expired makeup, especially anything that goes around your eyes, should be tossed.
+But dried-up or expired makeup, especially anything that goes around your eyes, should be decluttered.
 And makeup that gives you the raccoon look, goes blotchy, or settles in your eye wrinkles by early afternoon.

 Not to mention makeup you never wear but you paid a lot for (more hype), so you just keep it around.